Barbara Timmermann Research

 - Regents Professor, University of Arizona, Department of Pharmacology and Toxicology, 2000- 2005

-- Distinguished Professor and Chair, University of Kansas, Department of Medicinal Chemistry, August 2005-present
+- Distinguished Professor, University of Kansas, Department of Medicinal Chemistry, August 2005-present

 - Woman of Distinction, University of Kansas, August 2006

 - University Distinguished Professor, University of Kansas, May 2005-present